Delors/DJ/Readme.md

 python3 dj.py [-o <Operations File>] [-d <Dictionary.utf8.txt>]
 ```

-Reads from standard-in or the specified file (`-d`) a dictionary and performs the operations specified in the given operations file.
-A default file: `default_ops.td` exists, which - however - primarily serves demonstration purposes.
+Reads a dictionary from standard-in or the specified file (`-d`)  and performs the operations specified in the given operations file.
+You can find some template '.td' files in the resources folder that are related to specific use cases and demonstrate how to use DJ.

 ## Operations File

 An operations file (`td`) consists of one or multiple (complex) operations which are performed for each entry.
-Each complex operation is composed of multiple atomic operations where the order in which the atomic operations are specified is generally relevant.
+Each complex operation is composed of multiple atomic operations where the order, in which the atomic operations are specified, is generally relevant.

 In general the syntax is simply:
 ```